Use Days Like MFG Day to Show Appreciation

 4 Holidays You Should Think About Celebrating

-Throughout the year, there are several holidays that shine a light on a variety of business relationships, both internal and external.
+Several holidays shine a light on a variety of business relationships, both internal and external.

-• MFG Day: as we said, MFG Day is on October 7th this year, the first Friday in October, but it’s celebrated throughout the month.
-MFG Day is a holiday organized by the Manufacturing Institute with the goal of promoting the manufacturing industry to students and communities around the country.
+• MFG Day: as we said, MFG Day is on the first Friday in October, but it’s really celebrated throughout the month.
+MFG Day is a holiday organized by the Manufacturing Institute.
+Its goal is to promote the manufacturing industry to students and communities around the country.

-• Small Business Saturday: celebrated on the Saturday after Thanksgiving, which is November 26 this year.
-Like Black Friday and Cyber Monday in the same stretch of time, Small Business Saturday was created to help consumers get the most out of their early holiday shopping.
+• Small Business Saturday: celebrated on the Saturday after Thanksgiving.
+This is similar to Black Friday and Cyber Monday in the same stretch of time.
+Small Business Saturday was created to help consumers get the most out of their early holiday shopping.

 • Get to Know Your Customers Day: celebrated quarterly on the third Thursday of January, April, July, and October.
-Although you certainly don’t have to observe it four times a year, Get to Know Your Customers Day is a great opportunity to check in on your clients and see how you could be serving them better.
+Get to Know Your Customers Day is a great opportunity to check in on your clients and see how you could be serving them better.

 How Do I Celebrate?

-These holidays don’t have festive movies to watch or traditional meals to cook (at least not yet!), but there are still some great ways to celebrate holidays like these that put your business partners front and center.
+These holidays don’t have festive movies to watch or traditional meals to cook (at least not yet!).
+But there are still some great ways to celebrate holidays like these.
+They can even put your business partners front and center.
 Here are some ideas:

 • In-person events.
 Some days, like MFG Day, are specifically about spreading awareness.
 If you’re a manufacturer or you work with manufacturers, invite participation in in-person activities (open houses, product expos) that help communicate information you think your customers need to know.